Clovis Trouille: Career

 Trouille's other common subjects were sex, as shown in Lust (1959), a portrait of the Marquis de Sade sitting in the foreground of a landscape decorated with a tableau of various perversions, and a "madly egoistic bravado" employed in a self-mocking style.

 He worked primarily for himself and made his living as a restorer and decorator of department store mannequins.

-His 1946 portrait of a reclining nude shown from behind entitled Oh!
-Calcutta, Calcutta!—a pun in French—was chosen as the title for the 1969 musical revue Oh!
-Calcutta!.
-(The French phrase "oh quel cul t'as" translates roughly as "oh what a lovely ass you have".)

-Trouille died in Paris on 24 September 1975.
+Trouille died on 24 September 1975 in Neuilly-sur-Marne.

 Style

 After his work was seen by Louis Aragon and Salvador Dalí, Trouille was declared a Surrealist by André Breton—a label Trouille accepted only as a way of gaining exposure, not having any real sympathy with that movement.
 Nonetheless, he maintained contact with the surrealists, including Breton and Marcel Jean.

 The simple style and lurid colouring of Trouille's paintings echo the lithographic posters used in advertising in the first half of the 20th century.
+His 1946 reclining nude, shown from behind, is inscribed Oh!
+Calcutta!
+Calcutta!—a pun on the French pronunciation "quel cul t'as" ("what a rear you've got"), a photographic collage with oil paints from a reproduction of André Steiner's nude photograph in the July 1935 issue of the magazine Paris Sex-Appeal.
+The artwork's inscription became the namesake of the risqué theatrical revue Oh!
+Calcutta! which opened off-Broadway in 1969.